hexa-yagnenok/myblog/README.md

 It is my blog app using Django Framework

 ### Features
--Register and login
+-Register and login;
--Posting image, text article
+-Posting image, text article;
--Commenting to articles
+-Commenting to articles;